joaomcteixeira/joaomcteixeira.github.io/_pages/research.md

 ## Role of MMP linkers in collagenolysis

-During my Ph.D., I described how the MMP's **flexible linker** orchestrates the relative movements MMP's catalytic and hemopexin folded domains by poising them favorable to cleave the triple helical collagen - a process necessary for the metastatic progression of tumor cells
+During my Ph.D., we described how the MMP's **flexible linker** orchestrates the relative movements MMP's catalytic and hemopexin folded domains by poising them favorable to cleave the triple helical collagen - a process necessary for the metastatic progression of tumor cells